 Penalty: $5 000.

-[Section 104M inserted by No. 6 of 2000 s.
+[Section 104M inserted: No. 6 of 2000 s.
 15.]

 105. Continuing lotteries, use of vending machines to sell tickets for

 (1) Subject to subsection (2), a permit authorising the conduct of a continuing lottery is deemed to be subject to an implied condition, which shall not be required to be noted on the permit or in the register, prohibiting the sale of tickets or chances, or their offer for sale, by means of a vending machine.